atacratic/ports/README.md

 - `system` is our composed port function, of type `Port C s g -> Port A (Tuple G s) {g, Foo}`
 - `streamer` is our `Port C () {Stream C}` which we pass to `system`, to yield the `A` port, of type `Port A (Tuple G ()) {Stream C, Foo}`
-- We use `Port.inject` to put (a port-transformed version of) `f a` onto our runtime scheduler queue
+- We use `Port.inject` to put (a port-transformed version of) `f a` onto our runtime scheduler queue, to kick things off.
 - We call `Runtime.run` to turn the handle and see what happens.
 - All this give us a function `go : '{Store (Runtime.State (Tuple G ()) {Stream C, Foo}), Stream C, Foo} ()`.
 - We handle that runtime `Store` ability with `Runtime.handler`, passing in `Cons g ()` as the initial `Tuple G ()` state.